History of Texas A&M University: Early years

 The United States Congress laid the groundwork for the establishment of Texas A&M with their proposal of the Morrill Act.
-The Morrill Act, signed into law July 2, 1862, was created to enable states to establish colleges where the "leading object shall be, without excluding other scientific and classical studies and including military tactics, to teach such branches of learning as are related to agriculture and mechanical arts ... in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life".
-States were granted public lands to be sold at auctions to establish a permanent fund to support the schools.
+The Morrill Act, signed into law July 2, 1862, was created to enable states to establish colleges with the following tenet which may be found in Section 5 of the legislation: ...leading object shall be, without excluding other scientific and classical studies and including military tactics, to teach such branches of learning as are related to agriculture and mechanical arts ... in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life...

+The Morrill Act did not specify the extent of military training, leading many land-grant schools to provide only minimal training, Texas A&M was an exception.
+The only mention of military training is in Section 4.
+The military tradition of Texas A&M was greatly influenced during the first four administrations with the presence of four alumnus of the Virginia Military Institute; Robert Page Waller Morris, John Garland James, Hardaway Hunt Dinwiddie and John Waller Clark.

+States were granted public lands be sold at auctions to establish a permanent fund to support the schools.
 Both the Republic of Texas and the Texas State Legislature also set aside public lands for a future college.

-The Agricultural and Mechanical College of Texas, known as Texas A.M.C., was established by the state legislature on April 17, 1871 as the state's first public institution of higher education.
+The Agricultural and Mechanical College of Texas, known as Texas A.M.C., was established by the state legislature on April 17, 1871, as the state's first public institution of higher education.
 The legislature provided US$75,000 for the construction of buildings at the new school, and state leaders invested profits from the sale of 180000 acre received under the Land-Grant College Act in gold frontier defense bonds, creating a permanent endowment for the college.
 A committee tasked with finding a home for the new college chose Brazos County, which agreed to donate 2416 acre of land.
 Jefferson Davis, former President of the Confederate States of America, was offered the presidency of the college but turned it down.
+He recommended Thomas S. Gathright, who was the Mississippi Superintendent of Public Instruction, instead.
+Gathright was the first president of the college.